Mikjail/employeesRemote/README.md

 ### Styles:

-- I used Css Modules which come incorporated with react v17
+- There is a wide aproach to add css in React (css components, css modules, plain css with naming conventions like BEM...), but to keep it simple I used Css Modules which come incorporated with react v17
 - I used css variables to set the theme according to the wireframes.
 - I created 1 common style to reuse styles on primary/secondary btns.